Employment

 Applicants who receive first interviews are then notified whether or not they have been named as finalists.
 Finalists remain “active” for twelve months from the date of their first interview, and will be considered for second interviews when openings occur.

-The Olympia Food Co-op is also accepting applications for Part Time Flex Staff positions.
+The Olympia Food Co-op is also always accepting applications for Part Time Flex Staff positions.
 Apply online or print this PDF and bring it into either of our stores.

 Hiring Purpose and Values